 After 40 years, the initial £100 can only buy goods that would be worth just under £45 at today’s prices.
 You’ve effectively lost over 50% of your wealth by just leaving the cash in the bank, and watching as prices of goods and services rise.

 How can we beat inflation?

-The cash, again, ends up being worth £45 after 40 years, but thanks to the returns from equities, the initial £100 is now worth over £700 in today’s terms.
+The cash ends up being worth £45 after 40 years, as we’ve seen, but thanks to the returns from equities, the initial £100 is now worth over £700 in today’s terms for the stock market investor.
 That equates to a 55% loss from cash versus a 600% gain from investing in equities.
 It’s clear that investing in something other than cash is important if we want to have a chance at beating inflation.

 Why do we care about beating inflation?

 Why not just spend the cash now?
 Why should we invest on the vague possibility of beating inflation in the future, when we have the certainty of being able to buy things now?

 This is probably the most difficult question most people face when deciding whether or not to invest.
 It’s easy to imagine what £100 could buy us now, but difficult to imagine what £100 could buy us if it was invested and realised at some later point in the future.
 It’s therefore no surprise that most people tend to favour spending over investing.

 However, all of us have big expenditures that we know will occur at some point in our future.
 Whilst most people’s happen at different points and will be different in value, all of us will have to at some point pay for things like house deposits and retirement, and some will also have to pay school fees and healthcare costs.